Primetime Emmy Award for Outstanding Makeup (Non-Prosthetic)

-This is a list of winners and nominees of the Primetime Emmy Award for Outstanding Contemporary Makeup (Non-Prosthetic) and Outstanding Period and/or Character Makeup (Non-Prosthetic).
+This is a list of winners and nominees of the Primetime Emmy Award for Outstanding Contemporary Makeup (Non-Prosthetic) and Outstanding Period or Fantasy/Sci-Fi Makeup (Non-Prosthetic).
 Before 2002, the category was called Outstanding Makeup for a Miniseries, Movie, or Special and included prosthetic and special effects makeup.
 Prior to 2020, awards were split between miniseries or movies and ongoing series.

+Beginning in 2024, the Outstanding Period and/or Character Makeup (Non-Prosthetic) category will be renamed Outstanding Period or Fantasy/Sci-Fi Makeup (Non-Prosthetic).

 In the following list, the first titles listed in gold are the winners; those not in gold are nominees, which are listed in alphabetical order.
 The years given are those in which the ceremonies took place: